rakup444/rakup444/README.md

 - **Ways to reach me** ⤵
 >
-  >👉 Mention me on GitHub: @rakup4code.
+  >👉 Mention me on GitHub: @rakupcode.
   >
   >👉 Follow on:
      - [linkedIn](https://www.linkedin.com/in/rakup/)